Conversations For Transformation

 July 28, 2008

-Neither is it useful to think of the beingsphere as the world we move around in, as the world in which we reside ie the so called outer world, the world we see geographically when we open our eyes.
+Neither is it useful to think of the beingsphere as the world we move around in, as the world in which we reside ie the so-called outer world, the world we see geographically when we open our eyes.

-Where human being shows up as human beings is in the domain of language.
-The beingsphere, the most immediate world we human beings inhabit, in part shows up in the realm of conversation, as what we speak, as what we speak about, as what concerns us, as what our concerns are.
-Who human beings are is constituted in language.
-What we collectively speak, what we collectively language into existence including both narrative language like story telling, gossiping, reporting, opining, and generative language like asserting, promising, inventing, and inviting all occur within the domain called beingsphere.
+Where human beings show up up as human beings is in the domain of language: water to a fish, air to a bird, language to a human being, yes?
+The beingsphere, the most immediate world we human beings inhabit, in part shows up in the realm of conversation ie in our speaking - which is to say it shows up in the fact that we're constructed with the faculty of speech in the first place.
+To a lesser degree, the most immediate world we human beings inhabit, shows up up in the realm of what we speak about ie in what concerns us, in what our issues are.
+Who we human beings are is constituted in language.
+What we collectively speak, what we collectively language into existence including both narrative language like story telling, gossiping, reporting, opining etc and generative language like asserting, promising, inventing, and inviting etc all occur within the domain of the beingsphere.
 In other words, the beingsphere is the domain in which human beings show up being human.

 The intention of Werner's work, the work of transformation is to transform the beingsphere.